kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 A subscriber can open a Subscribe Stream to request a named track within a broadcast.

 The subscriber MUST start the stream with a SUBSCRIBE message and MAY follow with subsequent SUBSCRIBE_UPDATE messages.
 The publisher MUST reply with a SUBSCRIBE_OK, or reset the stream to reject the subscription.

-The publisher then transmits any matching groups within the track over a separate Group stream.
+The subscriber chooses if Groups are transmitted via streams or datagrams in SUBSCRIBE.
+This is optional as datagrams have marginally lower overhead, but lack drop notifications.

+If `Datagrams Enabled` is false, the publisher MUST transmit each Group within the indicated range as a Group Stream.
-If a GROUP is unavailable or reset, the publisher MUST reply with a SUBSCRIBE_DROP message.
+If a Group Stream is reset, the publisher MUST transmit a cooresponding GROUP_DROP message on this Subscribe Stream.

+If `Datagrams Enabled` is true, the publisher MAY transmit each Group as a Group Datagram or Frame Datagram.
+The publisher MAY drop a Group for any reason and MUST NOT transmit a GROUP_DROP message.

-The subscription is active until either endpoint closes or resets their side of the stream.
+The subscription is active until the either endpoint closes or resets the stream.
-To ensure reliable delivery, an endpoint SHOULD wait until all GROUP messages, or a corresponding SUBSCRIBE_DROP message, have been delivered before closing the stream.
+The subscriber SHOULD close the subscription when all GROUP and GROUP_DROP messages have been received.
+The publisher SHOULD close the subscription after all groups have been acknowledged or after a suitable timeout, like `Group Expires`.

 ### SUBSCRIBE
 SUBSCRIBE is sent by a subscriber to start a subscription.